tt0ast/STEM-Tunnelvision/README.md

  # STEM Tunnelvision

-This branch is an archive of the version used for the DnB performance at STEM 2024, all updates should be to the main branch.
+This branch is an archive of the version used for the DnB performance at STEM 2024, all future updates should be to the main branch.

 ## Controls

-- Press *f* for fullscreen
+- Press **f** for fullscreen
-- Press *s* to let the tunnel appear
+- Press **s** to let the tunnel appear
-- Press *e* to let the tunnel dissappear
+- Press **e** to let the tunnel dissappear
-- Press *b* to toggle audio reactivity
+- Press **b** to toggle audio reactivity

 ## Installaltion